emnopal/flask-gui/README.md

-# Skin Cancer Detection
+# Skin Lesion Detection
-Skin Lesion Detection using Tensorflow to Detect Lesion and Using Flask as Backend API and PyQT5 as Instance for Web and Desktop Apps.
-This app can run both in Desktop and Web
+Skin Lesion Detection using Tensorflow to Detect Lesion.
+Using Flask as Backend API and jQuery as Front End